Dynamic resource allocation in eukaryotic Resource Balance Analysis: Introduction

-For a fixed growth rate, the resulting feasibility problem remains a linear program, and fundamental properties of RBA, such as monotonicity with respect to the growth rate and the existence of a finite maximal growth rate, are preserved.
-Moreover, we review the extension of the RBA framework to eukaryotic cells, where compartmentalization introduces additional modeling complexity, according to the work~\cite{GoelzerEukaryotic750182}.
+From a theoretical perspective, we first show that the incorporation of metabolite and protein turnover preserves the linear-convex structure of the RBA feasibility problem.
+In particular, for a fixed growth rate, the resulting feasibility problem remains a linear program, and fundamental structural properties of RBA, including monotonicity with respect to the growth rate and the existence of a finite maximal growth rate, are preserved.
+We then revisit the extension of the RBA framework to eukaryotic cells, following the formulation proposed in~\cite{GoelzerEukaryotic750182}, where intracellular compartmentalization introduces additional modeling complexity.
 We provide a systematic derivation of compartment-level constraints and identify the assumptions required to preserve linearity and convexity.
-We show that, despite the presence of organelles and interfaces, the eukaryotic RBA problem remains a convex feasibility problem for fixed growth rate and is therefore tractable at genome scale.
-Finally, our main contribution is the formulation and analysis of an optimal control problem governing dynamic cellular resource allocation.
-Using PMP, we derive first-order necessary optimality conditions for RBA-driven dynamics and characterize the structure of optimal allocation strategies.
-We show that the resulting controls are generically of bang–bang type, with possible singular arcs, and we interpret steady-state RBA solutions as the asymptotic envelope of an underlying dynamic optimization problem.
-Macromolecular turnover plays a central role in shaping these optimal strategies by modifying the effective cost of maintaining cellular infrastructure.
+In particular, we show that, despite the presence of organelles and intracellular interfaces, the eukaryotic RBA problem remains a convex feasibility problem for fixed growth rate and therefore remains computationally tractable.
+Finally, our main contribution is the formulation and analysis of a dynamic optimal control problem governing cellular resource allocation.
+Using PMP, we derive first-order necessary conditions for optimality, characterize the structure of optimal allocation strategies, and show that the corresponding controls are generically of bang--bang type, with possible singular arcs.
+Moreover, we interpret steady-state RBA solutions as asymptotic envelopes of an underlying dynamic optimization process, thereby establishing a rigorous connection between dynamic resource allocation and classical growth-optimal RBA.